ruslan-rv-ua/BrowserSelector/README.md

 - **Configurable**: Add, edit, delete, and reorder browsers through the Settings window
 - **Screen Reader Compatible**: Works with NVDA and Windows Narrator
 - **No Console Window**: Clean GUI-only experience
-- **Windows Registry Integration**: Can register as a browser handler
+- **Smart Default Browser Setup**: Automatically registers and sets as default with one click

 ## Building